A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Review of existing literature

 \section{Review of existing literature}

-Should CLFV be observed in $\mu \to e$ conversion in the upcoming round of experiments, interest will turn to identifying the Lorentz structure of the CLFV coupling.
-This can be accessed by a sufficiently precise measurement of the atomic number dependence of the conversion rate \cite{Kitano2002,Cirigliano2009,Heeck2022,Davidson2018}.
+Should CLFV be observed in $\mu \to e$ conversion in the upcoming round of experiments, interest will turn to identifying the Lorentz structure of the CLFV coupling, which can be accessed by a sufficiently precise measurement of the atomic number dependence of the conversion rate \cite{Kitano2002,Cirigliano2009,Heeck2022,Davidson2018}.

-The most widely cited treatment of the atomic number dependence of coherent $\mu \to e$ conversion is that of Kitano, {\it et al.}\cite{Kitano2002}, extended by Cirigliano {\it et al.}\cite{Cirigliano2009}, which includes 55 isotopes whose charge distributions, measured using elastic electron scattering, were compiled by De Vries {\it et al.}\cite{deVries1987}.
+The most widely cited treatment of the atomic number dependence of coherent $\mu \to e$ conversion is that of Kitano, {\it et al.}\cite{Kitano2002}, extended by Cirigliano {\it et al.}\cite{Cirigliano2009}, which includes 55 isotopes whose charge distribution, measured using elastic electron scattering, were compiled by De Vries {\it et al.}\cite{deVries1987}.
 These measurements are parameterized using a variety of models for the nuclear charge distribution: harmonic oscillator, two and three-parameter spherical Fermi, two and three-parameter Gaussian, as well as model-independent sum-of-Gaussians, and Fourier-Bessel expansion treatments where available.
-The spin-independent contribution to the coherent conversion rate has an $A^{2}$ enhancement and in most, but not all, models is dominant.
+The spin-independent contribution to the coherent conversion rate has an $A^{2}$ enhancement and is in most models dominant.
 Three types of effective operators, scalar, vector and dipole, contribute to coherent conversion.
-The rate of $\mu \to e$ conversion is calculated using the overlap integrals between the Dirac wave functions and nucleon densities for these three cases.
-While some direct measurements of neutron distributions are explored in Refs.\cite{Kitano2002,Cirigliano2009}, for the main results the neutron and proton distributions are assumed to be identical and are scaled by $N/Z$.
+The rate of $\mu \to e$ conversion is calculated using the overlap integrals between the $\mu$ and $e$ Dirac wave functions and nucleon densities for these three cases.
+While some direct measurements of neutron distributions are explored in Refs.\cite{Kitano2002,Cirigliano2009}, for their main results the neutron and proton distributions are assumed to be identical, which means that the overlap integral related to the neutron distribution is equal to the overlap integral related to the proton distribution scaled by $N/Z$.

-The recent calculations of Haxton {\it et al.}~\cite{Haxton2022} improve these analyses for a selected number of nuclei by employing nuclear-level effective field theory to determine the matrix elements.
+The recent calculations of Haxton {\it et al.}~\cite{Haxton2022}\cite{Haxton2024} improve these analyses for a selected number of nuclei by employing nuclear-level effective field theory to determine the matrix elements.
 Effective field theory has also been exploited to refine the interpretation of experimental CLFV limits in terms of New Physics couplings \cite{Davidson2022}.